vcheeze/adzip/README.md

 ## How to run
 Enter `make` in the command line in order to compile the files.
 The program is invoked with the following syntax: `adtar(name of program) {-c|-a|-x|-m|-p} <archive-file> <file/directory list>`.

+NOTE: the <file/directory list> has to contain a trailing slash to indicate that it is a directory.

 The flags are described here:
 * `-c`: store in the archive file the files/directories provided by the files/directories list.
 If other additional files/directories exist in <file/directory list>, then all this content is recursively stored in the \<archive-file>.
 * `-a`: append filesystem entities indicated in the file <file/directory list> in the archive file \<archive-file> that already exists.
 If additional files/directories exist in <file/directory list>, they are recursively appended along with their content in the designated \<archive-file>.